joeryjoery/PyCartogram/README.md

 # PyCartogram
-Produce Cartograms in Python with Shapely, Geopandas and numpy.
+Produce Cartograms in Python with shapely, geopandas and numpy.